MariaDB/MySQL (Database service)

 default_collation: utf8mb4_unicode_ci

-configuration.
-However, you can change your own table’s character set and collation through ALTER TABLE
+You can also change a table’s character set and collation through ALTER TABLE commands:

 ALTER DATABASE main CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;